-- A. The Board gave approval for Spring-Ford Area High School current 11th grade student, Ainsley Bittner, to participate in a Gifted Independent Study in accordance with Board Policy #118 during the 2018-2019 school year, her senior year. - B. The Board approved the appointment of James D. Fink, Chief Financial Officer, to the Office of Board Treasurer of the Spring-Ford Area School District Board of Directors for the term of one (1) year, effective July 1, 2018. - C. The following policies were approved: - Policy #103 PROGRAMS: Non-discrimination in School and Classroom Practices.
+- A. Administration recommends approval for Spring-Ford Area High School current 11th grade student, Ainsley Bittner, to participate in a Gifted Independent Study in accordance with Board Policy #118 during the 2018-2019 school year, her senior year. - B. Board approval is needed for the appointment of James D. Fink, Chief Financial Officer, to the Office of Board Treasurer of the Spring-Ford Area School District Board of Directors for the term of one (1) year, effective July 1, 2018. - C. The following policies are submitted as a second reading for approval at next week's meeting: - 1.
+Policy #103 PROGRAMS: Non-discrimination in School and Classroom Practices.
 (Attachment A6) - 2.
 Policy #214 PUPILS: High School Commencement Recognition (Attachment A7) - 3.
-Policy #246 PUPILS: School Wellness (Attachment A8) - D. The Board gave approval for the High School Cheerleading Squad to attend the UCA Cheerleading Camp, located at Pine Forest Camp in Olyphant, Pennsylvania from Thursday, August 16, 2018 through Sunday, August 19, 2018.
+Policy #246 PUPILS: School Wellness (Attachment A8) - D. The High School Cheerleading Squad requests permission to attend the UCA Cheerleading Camp, located at Pine Forest Camp in Olyphant, Pennsylvania from Thursday, August 16, 2018 through Sunday, August 19, 2018.
 The total cost per student-athlete will be \$300.00.
 The cheerleaders and staff will conduct fund-raising events to help defray the costs.
 Student-athletes will not miss any school days since this takes place prior to the first day of classes.
-There will be no cost to the district.

-- E. The following policies are submitted as a first reading: - 1.
+There will be no cost to the district. - E. The following policies are submitted as a first reading: - 1.
 Policy #903 COMMUNITY: Public Participation in Board Meetings (Attachment A9) - 2.
 Policy #906 COMMUNITY: Public Complaint Procedures (Attachment A10)